axibase/atsd/sql/examples/select-text-value.md

 ### Filtered Query

-The query may refer to the `text` column in the `WHERE` clause in order to filter rows by `text` column value.
+The query may refer to the `text` column in the `WHERE` clause to filter rows by `text` column value.

 ```sql
 SELECT t1.datetime, t1.entity, t1.value, t2.value, t3.value, t4.value, t5.value, t5.text, t6.text